varabyte/kobweb/README.md

 For example, maybe you want to specify a version based on the current UTC timestamp.
 Or maybe you want to read a system environment variable's value and pass that into your Kobweb site as a way to configure its behavior.

-This is supported via Kobweb's `AppGlobals` singleton, which is essentially a `Map<String, String>` you can set from your project's build script using the `kobweb.app.globals` property.
+This is supported via Kobweb's `AppGlobals` singleton, which is a `Map<String, String>` whose values you can set from your project's build script using the `kobweb.app.globals` property.

 Let's demonstrate this with the UTC version example.